 Answer: It is false that every polynomial function of degree 3 with real coefficients has exactly three real zeros.

 We can have cubic polynomials having less than 3 zeroes.

 For example, The polynomial y = x3 + x2 + x + 1 has a degree of 3 but has only one real root, that is, x = -1.

 The polynomial y = x3 + 11x2 + 6x + 1 also has only one zero, that is, x = -0.096.

 A cubic polynomial can have a minimum of one zero, as a cubic curve always cuts the x-axis at least once.

-Check out more on the cubic function formula.
+Check out more about polynomial functions of degree 3 using the cubic function formula.